chony2k/prueba/readme.txt

 	  The view works by firstly separating each phrase body into subsets of two, then applying a is_rotation function to come up witht he phrases that match the condition.

+To install the project:

+    1. Clone de repo
-To install the project, create a virtualenv and type:  pip install requirements.pip
+    2. Create a virtualenv and type:  pip install requirements.pip
+    3. Edit the importer.php and update the path in it
+    4. ru